 Additionally, the rest of the Workspace apps can be quickly accessed from the dedicated bar on the right side of the screen, including Calendar, Drive, Docs, and more.
 This bar can be customized to your liking to feature your most commonly used apps and services.

-Google smart canvas is a new technology announced at Google I/O 2021 that enhances Google Docs, Sheets, and Slides automatically by updating the collaborative technology Google uses behind the scenes.
-Google pioneered online collaborative work with Docs, Sheets, and Slides a decade ago and is using its experience to further enable users to create content together in its apps.
+Google Smart Canvas is a product that was announced at Google I/O 2021.
+It enhances Google Docs, Sheets, and Slides automatically by updating the collaborative technology Google uses behind the scenes.
+Google pioneered online collaborative work with Docs, Sheets, and Slides more than a decade ago and used its experience to further enable users to create content together in its apps.

 When you use an @ sign in any document, a "smart chip" appears.
 Smart chips are the name for the pop-up window that allows users to easily select related documents to link to, assign a meeting, or even to tag people for any reason.
 Mentioning a person in this way will also provide additional information about that person, including contact information, title, and even location — if they have provided that information.